-Sometimes there is confusion in the community about what documents you need to get a driver's license.
-This explains the law about identification documents you need in Washington State.
+Sometimes there is confusion in the community about what documents you need to get a driver license.
+This explains what identification documents you need in Washington State.

 When you go to the Department of Licensing to get your license or identification card, you should take documents that prove your identity.
 The Department has three ways to prove your identity.

-an old driver's license or ID card from this state
+an old driver license or ID card from this state

-an old driver’s license or identification card from another state
+an old driver license or ID card from another state

 a U.S. military ID card